auriq/essentia_docs/source/tutorial/dataprocessingtutorials/loginf.rst

 This utility also has the ability to store the output in a raw form that can be used to merge results from several files.
 This is most useful when an estimate of uniqueness is needed from a column in a set of log files that span a length of time.
-Refer to the ``loginf`` manual for the full syntax.
+Refer to the ``../../reference/manpages/loginf`` manual for the full syntax.